carolinelilyyu/OCI-Terraform-Secure-Autonomous/README.md

 cd Repo/terraform
 ```

+#### Replacing Tenancy OCID environment variable

-Then sign into your OCI tenancy using your OCI credentials (tenancy name, username, and password)
+Sign into your OCI tenancy using your OCI credentials (tenancy name, username, and password)

 Upon entering the OCI Console, hover your mouse over the user menu in the top right corner.
 From the resulting drop-down list, and click on Tenancy: <your tenancy's name>.

-#### Replacing Tenancy OCID environment variable

 The OCI Console’s main dashboard.